15 minute read time

 It’s incredibly important that you create emails that look amazing on every device.
 This affects images, the length of headlines, and copy, and makes subject lines even more important.
 Before you send an email, be sure to send a test to see what it will look like in a variety of email clients and mobile devices.
 For more detailed information on mobile-first email design, read our Email Marketing in the Mobile Era guide.

 When it comes to the best retail campaigns, there are hundreds of powerful integrations that make it easy for retailers to automate their email marketing.
-Some of the top platforms include Magento, Shopify, WooCommerce, and GetFeedback.
+Some of the top platforms include Shopify, WooCommerce, and Salesforce.

-You can use these and other integrations to automate campaigns, so that data stored in your e-commerce platform or CRM can be used to dictate which emails certain subscribers receive.
-For example, with the Magento integration, you can use your rich customer data stored in that platform to segment your customers and send hyper-targeted, relevant, and personal emails.
+You can use these and other integrations to automate campaigns so that data stored in your e-commerce platform or CRM can be used to dictate which emails certain subscribers receive.
+With integrations, you can use your rich customer data stored in that platform to segment your customers and send hyper-targeted, relevant, and personal emails.

 The Campaign Monitor integration with Shopify is also very robust.
 The moment you’ve connected Shopify to Campaign Monitor, you’ll find a series of pre-built segments in your list, which enable you to target each retail campaign based on specific purchase criteria.
 You can send campaigns to your new customers, VIP customers, repeat customers, and newsletter subscribers.